 Min Hyuk is a rich guy who has everything but a good personality, and burns with revenge after he found out his lover was killed in a hit-and-run accident.
 Yoo Jung is a woman who takes blame for those accident.

 Don’t forget to subscribe to my list to get updated with my latest posts.
-Once you get into the list, you’re going to get your FREE downloadable to start writing your own story.
-It’s the same system I used to write my own fiction.
+Once you get into the list, you’re going to get your FREE eBook to start writing and make your own income online.